Hacked-Crew/Magnetic-Declination/MagneticDeclination/README.md

 Calculates the magnetic heading from a true geographic heading and vice versa.
 Impress on map a Nautical Compass Rose (conformal) with obtained values.

+A function in the Expression editor retrieve the center-point and crs of a given map within a Print Layout, and return a double representing the magnetic declination (many thanks to Chris Lyon https://github.com/Flushot)

 Use "geomag package"
 by Christopher Weiss